2004 Dallas Cowboys season

 The 2004 season was the Dallas Cowboys' 45th in the National Football League (NFL), their 16th under the ownership of Jerry Jones, their 33rd playing their home games at Texas Stadium, and their second season under head coach Bill Parcells.
-The team failed to improve on their 10-6 record in 2003 and finished at 6–10, failing to make the playoffs for the fourth time since 1999.
+The team failed to improve on their 10–6 record in 2003 and finished at 6–10, failing to make the playoffs for the fourth time since 1999.

 Offseason

 Before the season began, the Cowboys faced were forced to adjust.
 Coming off their first winning season for the first time in five years, the team, under Bill Parcells' direction, continued to bring in veteran talent and draft promising prospects.
 In the offseason, the Cowboys signed quarterback Vinny Testaverde and traded for wide receiver Keyshawn Johnson.
 Both Testaverde and Johnson had played for Parcells when he had coached the New York Jets.
 In return for Johnson, the Buccaneers received Joey Galloway.
 The draft saw the arrival of running back Julius Jones, cornerbacks Jacques Reeves and Nate Jones, and college quarterback turned wide receiver Patrick Crayton.
-In owner Jerry Jones's continuing quest to acquire quarterback talent, the Cowboys traded for the rights to Drew Henson, another baseball player attempting to return to football.
+In owner Jerry Jones' continuing quest to acquire quarterback talent, the Cowboys traded for the rights to Drew Henson, another baseball player attempting to return to football.
 Henson starred at Michigan, keeping future NFL quarterback Tom Brady from claiming the starting job outright.
 His struggles in the New York Yankees farm system led him to reconsider his career and opt for a return to football, similar to Chad Hutchinson, whom the team had acquired two years prior.
 Hutchinson was later released.